HugoCasa/hach-project/index.md

 > *Speaker announcement : "Ladies and gentleman, welcome on board of the Gretaboat with destination to better world...*

-# Let us embark on the Gretadventure
+# Let us embark on the Gretadaventure
 First things firts : context !
 ### Female...
 Male...
 Where does she stand in the debate ?
 What's quite interesting about Greta Thunberg is that she isn't the typcal public speaker profile.
 She's young and not a male.
 To support our claim, we decided to explore gender diversity and age distribution in the quotes concerning climate change and how these two variables evolved with time.